 Some people say “never judge a book by its cover.”
 But, almost everyone agrees that people will judge a book by its title.
-Great titles drive book sales.
-Lousy titles hinder book sales.
+A great title helps drive book sales.
+A lousy title can hinder book sales.

 A captivating title achieves several important marketing goals at the same time.
 It captures people’s attention, even when they’re distracted.
 It implies a promise of something good or interesting the reader will receive.
 It makes people feel cool or trendy to discuss the book among friends.
 Most importantly, it helps overcome skepticism and leads people to make a purchase.

-As a marketing consultant who’s coached over 400 authors, I’m frequently asked, “What’s the secret to a captivating book title?”
-My answer is that I don’t have a secret.
-Instead, I create titles based on whether they can pass these five key questions:
+As a book marketing consultant who’s coached over 800 authors, I’m frequently asked, “What’s the secret to a captivating title?”
+My answer is that there is no secret.
+But, you can usually develop a great title by asking yourself these five questions:

-Book Title Question 1 – Is the title easy to remember a week later?
+Book Title Question 1 – Is the title easy to remember?

-Book Title Question 2 – Does the title create immediate curiosity?
+Book Title Question 2 – Does the title arouse curiosity?

-A captivating title creates an automatic reaction within people to want to know more.
+Captivating titles help stoke the reader’s interest to know more.
 Ideally, you want a title to make someone think, “I have to read that right now!”
-Notice how the following titles create natural curiosity: Safe People; 90 Minutes in Heaven; The World is Flat.
+Notice how the following titles generate a sense of curiosity: 90 Minutes in Heaven, Safe People, The World is Flat.

 Book Title Question 3 – Does the title imply value for the reader?

-A captivating title does more than just create curiosity.
-It implies a promise of something the reader will receive and answers the ultimate question, “What’s in it for me?”
-Effective examples include: Love Smart; What to Expect When You’re Expecting; The Power of a Positive No.
+An effective title can also do more than stimulate curiosity.
+It can imply the benefits that the readers will receive and help answer the customer’s ultimate question, “What’s in it for me?”
+Don’t be shy to construct a title based on the primary result that your book offers.
+Good examples include: Love Smart, What to Expect When You’re Expecting, and The Power of a Positive No.

 Book Title Question 4 – Would readers feel cool if they tell someone else the title?

-Book Title Question 5 – Does the title help build a brand?
+Book Title Question 5 – Does the title help build a business?

-The best titles enable the author to launch a brand or continuing book series, such as spin-off products, speaking events, or a multi-book series for novelists (i.e. – trilogy).
 Some of the best examples include The 5 Love Languages; The Purpose-Driven Life; The Lord of the Rings; Harry Potter and the Sorcerer’s Stone.
-Each of the original books spawned numerous spin-off products and a long-lasting career for the author.
+Each of those original books spawned numerous products that generated a long-lasting career for the author.

-1. Assuming you’ve written a portion of your manuscript, go through your content and make a list of any sentence or phrase that is contrarian, counterintuitive, confrontational, or provocative.
+Step 1 – If your manuscript is close to completion, go through the content and make a list of any sentence or phrase that is contrarian, counterintuitive, confrontational, or provocative.

-3. As you narrow down the possibilities, apply these three techniques to make a title option standout:
+Step 3 – As you narrow down the possibilities, apply the following techniques to make your title stand out from the crowd:

-- Use alliteration, which is the occurrence of the same letter or sound at the beginning of adjacent or closely connected words.”
-For example, “Money Maker” or “The Secret to Changing Your Spouse.”
-Notice how using M and M or S and S give the title a smooth flow.
+- Employ the power of alliteration, which is the occurrence of the same letter at the beginning of adjacent or closely connected words.”
+For example, “Money Maker” or “The Secret to Changing Your Spouse” are easy to say out loud.
+Notice how using M and M or S and S help give the title a smooth flow.

-- Start you title with a number, such as “5 Easy Steps to Create a Captivating Book Title” or “The 7 Habits of Highly Effective People.”
+- Start your title with a number, such as “5 Easy Steps to Create a Captivating Book Title” or “The 7 Habits of Highly Effective People.”

-Use these five questions and extra tips as a guide to create a captivating title.
-Doing so will help ensure people judge your book as the one they want to read next.
+Use the five questions above to guide your creative process.
+By doing so, you can ensure that people judge your book as one they desire to read next.